Markers

 showEvents();

 Say for example, you want to provide an interface that allows users to add and remove different types of markers individually.
 Assume you have News events, Dividends events and Earnings events.
 You can group them together so they can be removed as a group.
-This is managed by the 'label' within each marker.
+This is managed by the 'label' parameter within each marker.

-Your HTML would have something like this:
+Your HTML would include something like this:

 <div